yhy6f/nicar20_scraping_r/README.md

 # Web Scraping with R

 Python is the go-to among data journalists for web-scraping, and for good reaons.
 But it's not the only tool.
-Web scraping can be easy in R too.
-Plus you get to enjoy other advantages of R such as data visualization.
+Web scraping can be easy in R. Plus you get to enjoy other advantages of R such as data visualization.

 This is a session for NICAR 2020 and teachs how to use R library Rvest to scrape data from the web.

-## Main goals
+Rvest is a library inspired by Beautiful Soup written by Hadley Wickham.

+## What we're covering
 During the sessioin, we will walk through how to scrape a table of OSHA inspections, including additional tables hidden behind hyperlinks, extract information based on style of the text.

-The main goal is that you walk away with knowledge about:
+After this session you will walk away with knowledge about:
 + what a webpage is
-+ how to find CSS selector by inspecting the source code
++ how to inspect the source code
 + a few most useful Rvest functions
+  + read_html()
+  + html_nodes()
+  + html_table()
+  + html_attr()
+  + html_text()

 I will also offer some tips on how to deal with errors.

 As homework, I ask you to try scraping some comment letters for a proposed federal rule.

-This session will be the best for someone with some knowledge of R, including data types, subsetting a dataframe, piping (%>%) and how to create a basic function.
-Knowledge with HTML/CSS is helpful but not necessary.
+This session will be the best for someone with some knowledge of R, including subsetting a dataframe, piping (%>%) and how to create a basic function.
+Knowledge with HTML/CSS is helpful but not required.

 ## To get a copy